What Is the Difference between Adderall XR and IR?

 Adderall is a central nervous system stimulant.
 All forms of Adderall consist of amphetamine and dextroamphetamine.
-The medication is primarily used for the treatment of attention deficit hyperactivity disorder (ADHD) and can be used for individuals with the sleep disorder narcolepsy.
-In some cases, Adderall may be used for enhancing attention and wakefulness in people who have other disorders that result in lethargy or extreme sleepiness, such as individuals with certain types of strokes, neurological conditions like multiple sclerosis or delirium, etc.
+The medication is used for the treatment of attention deficit hyperactivity disorder (ADHD) symptoms and narcolepsy.

 Two Major Forms of Adderall

-Both versions of the drug are classified by the DEA as Schedule II controlled substances.
-This indicates that the DEA considers both versions to have significant potential for abuse and the development of physical dependence in spite of their medicinal uses.
+Both versions of the drug are classified by the Drug Enforcement Administration (DEA) as Schedule II drugs.
+This scheduling indicates that the DEA considers both versions to have high potential for abuse and the development of dependence, although they are considered to have medical uses.